 Are These Consumer Staples Stocks Undervalued Right Now?

-One stock to keep an eye on is Ingredion (INGR).
-INGR is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock has a Forward P/E ratio of 13.08.
-This compares to its industry's average Forward P/E of 18.65.
-Over the last 12 months, INGR's Forward P/E has been as high as 14.47 and as low as 11.54, with a median of 13.53.
+One company to watch right now is MEDIFAST (MED).
+MED is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock has a Forward P/E ratio of 11.87.
+This compares to its industry's average Forward P/E of 18.86.
+Over the past 52 weeks, MED's Forward P/E has been as high as 25.20 and as low as 11.59, with a median of 18.04.

-Another valuation metric that we should highlight is INGR's P/B ratio of 2.03.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 2.22.
-INGR's P/B has been as high as 2.46 and as low as 1.68, with a median of 2.08, over the past year.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-INGR has a P/S ratio of 0.93.
-This compares to its industry's average P/S of 1.51.

-Finally, investors will want to recognize that INGR has a P/CF ratio of 17.05.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-This stock's P/CF looks attractive against its industry's average P/CF of 18.98.
-INGR's P/CF has been as high as 27.60 and as low as 8.96, with a median of 17.34, all within the past year.
+Finally, our model also underscores that MED has a P/CF ratio of 13.72.
+This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
+This company's current P/CF looks solid when compared to its industry's average P/CF of 19.24.
+Over the past 52 weeks, MED's P/CF has been as high as 29.61 and as low as 13.08, with a median of 19.42.

-Another great Food - Miscellaneous stock you could consider is United Natural Foods (UNFI), which is a # 1 (Strong Buy) stock with a Value Score of A.
+If you're looking for another solid Food - Miscellaneous value stock, take a look at Premier Foods (PRRFY).
+PRRFY is a # 2 (Buy) stock with a Value score of A.

-Additionally, United Natural Foods has a P/B ratio of 1.32 while its industry's price-to-book ratio sits at 2.22.
-For UNFI, this valuation metric has been as high as 2.03, as low as 1.13, with a median of 1.58 over the past year.
+Additionally, Premier Foods has a P/B ratio of 0.81 while its industry's price-to-book ratio sits at 2.26.
+For PRRFY, this valuation metric has been as high as 0.91, as low as 0.70, with a median of 0.77 over the past year.

-These are only a few of the key metrics included in Ingredion and United Natural Foods strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, INGR and UNFI look like an impressive value stock at the moment.
+Value investors will likely look at more than just these metrics, but the above data helps show that MEDIFAST and Premier Foods are likely undervalued currently.
+And when considering the strength of its earnings outlook, MED and PRRFY sticks out as one of the market's strongest value stocks.

 Click to get this free report